open-compass/VLMEvalKit/docs/en/Development.md

 ## Implement a new benchmark

-Example PR: **Add OCRBench** ([#91](https://github.com/open-compass/VLMEvalKit/pull/91/files))
+Example PR: **Math-Vision Benchmark** ([#292](https://github.com/open-compass/VLMEvalKit/pull/292/files))

+### 1. Prepare your benchmark tsv file

 Currently, we organize a benchmark as one single TSV file.
 During inference, the data file will be automatically downloaded to `$LMUData` (default path is `$HOME/LMUData`, if not set explicitly).
-All existing benchmark TSV files are handled by `TSVDataset` implemented in `vlmeval/utils/dataset_config.py`.
+You can also customize it in the environment variable `LMUData=/path/to/your/data`.

+The contents of the TSV file consist of:

 | Dataset Name \ Fields  | index | image | image_path | question | hint | multi-choice<br>options | answer | category | l2-category | split |
 | ---------------------- | ----- | ----- | ---------- | -------- | ---- | ----------------------- | ------ | -------- | ----------- | ----- |